Kelvinmaina10/db_final_project/README.md

 ## Entity-Relationship Diagram (ERD)

-Below is the ERD for the Contact Book API:
+Above is the ERD for the Contact Book API:

 ## Usage